srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

     The `monitor-events` command within the `az iot hub` Azure CLI module offers the capability to monitor device telemetry & messages sent to an Azure IoT Hub from within the command-line / terminal.

-2. The `az iot hub monitor-events` Azure CLI command will output a JSON representation of the events that are being sent to the Azure IoT Hub.
-This command allows you to monitor the events being sent, and verify the device is able to connect to and communicate with the Azure IoT Hub.
+1. Notice that the `az iot hub monitor-events` Azure CLI command outputs a JSON representation of the events that are arriving at your specified Azure IoT Hub.

+    This command enables you to monitor the events being sent to IoT hub.
+You are also verifying that the device is able to connect to and communicate with the your IoT hub.

+    You should see messages displayed that are similar to the following:

     ```cmd/sh
     Starting event monitor, filtering on device: SimulatedDevice1, use ctrl-c to stop...